dfinity/examples/rust/bitcoin_wallet/README.md

 }
 ```

-6. Generate a Bitcoin address and save it in variable for later reuse:
+6. Generate a Bitcoin address and save it in a variable for later reuse:

 ```
 export BTC_ADDRESS=$(./bin/bitcoin-cli -conf=$(pwd)/bitcoin.conf getnewaddress)